Bombus impatiens: Mating

 A gyne mates with a male bee near the end of the hive's life cycle.
 They rest on the ground or on vegetation in order to mate and the mating lasts from 10 to 80 minutes.
 In order to increase the probability of his genes getting passed down safely, the male mates for a certain amount of time to let his sperm harden during mating.
 Soon thereafter the gynes hibernate.
 The following spring they emerge from hibernation and set about to get strong on nectar and to find a suitable old mouse or chipmunk hole to begin a colony.
 The first thing she builds is a honeypot, then she fills it with food (nectar/pollen), making it easier to feed her new brood, which are raised in paper cells she builds.
 The queens lay about 2000 eggs in one season, but only half of them will survive to become full adults.

+Survival adaptations

+Diapausing B. impatiens queens have been observed to survive extended periods of submersion in water by employing physiological adaptations of underwater respiration, anaerobic metabolism, and extensive metabolic depression.
+These mechanisms enables common eastern bumblebee queens to remain submerged underwater for up to a week without succumbing to hypoxia or drowning, which may help them endure flooding or wet overwintering conditions before founding new colonies.